Study Needs Assessment

 The purpose of the Study Needs Assessment is to identify study aids and strategies required to provide equal access to the curriculum, within the context of a chosen course of study.

-The Centre undertakes Study Needs Assessment for any student who has applied for Disabled Students’ Allowances (DSA).
+The Centre undertakes Study Needs Assessments for any student who has applied for Disabled Students’ Allowances (DSA).
 You do not need to be a student at Lancaster University to have your assessment here.

-- an assessment based upon your individual requirements by an assessor who understands the demands of higher education
+- an assessment based upon your individual requirements by a skilled and experienced assessor who understands the demands of higher education

 - a wide range of assistive technology available for you to see and try during the assessment